Accomplished Rockford bodybuilder sent to prison for domestic violence

 According to court records, Primm was initially charged with seven counts of domestic battery, aggravated criminal sexual assault with a weapon, unlawful restraint, aggravated battery of a police officer, aggravated battery in a public place and eight counts of aggravated domestic battery of a child younger than 13.

-Aggravated domestic dattery is a Class 2 felony punishable by a sentence of 3-7 years in the Illinois Department of Corrections followed by four years of mandatory supervised release.
+Aggravated domestic dattery is a Class 2 felony punishable by a sentence of three to seven years in the Illinois Department of Corrections followed by four years of mandatory supervised release.
 Primm was sentenced to seven years on each count.
 Judge Randy Wilt ordered that the sentences run consecutively and will be served at 85 percent.

-Primm also won Mr. Chicagoland, Mr. Illinois, USA and Mr. World titles.
+Primm also won Mr. Chicagoland, Mr. Illinois, Mr. World and USA titles.
 He is the owner of Primm and Proper Gym, 6122 Mulford Village Drive.
 R.